awsdocs/aws-doc-sdk-examples/tools/cdk_app_template/README.md

 ``aws cloudformation create-stack --stack-name SetupStack --template-body file://CloudFormation.yaml``

+The ``setup.ts`` file within this folder contains instructions for getting any custom inputs from the caller as desired and using those inputs as part of the ``aws cloudformation create-stack`` command.

 To delete the corresponding stack in AWS CloudFormation, run the following command:

 ``aws cloudformation delete-stack --stack-name SetupStack``